RMPR/rmpr.github.io/_posts/2021-11-8-the-fish-shell-is-amazing.md

 On my previous shells I used [bash-it](<https://github.com/bash-it/bash-it/>) and [oh-my-zsh](<https://github.com/ohmyzsh/ohmyzsh>).
 While those are amazing projects, they still need configuration to get things to work really well.
-And if you want to match fish's level, you will need to install a lot of plugin or write quite a few lines of code.
-With fish there are some plugins manager, [oh-my-fish](<https://github.com/oh-my-fish>), [fisher](<https://github.com/jorgebucaran/fisher>) and [Fundle](<https://github.com/danhper/fundle>).
+And if you want to match fish's level, you will need to install a lot of plugin and/or write quite a few lines of code.
+With fish you get that for free.
+Nevertheless, there are some plugins manager, [oh-my-fish](<https://github.com/oh-my-fish>), [fisher](<https://github.com/jorgebucaran/fisher>) and [Fundle](<https://github.com/danhper/fundle>).
 To be honest, I didn&rsquo;t